sogaiu/janet-pegdoc/README.md

 "peg-special", show docs and examples about using those as PEG constructs.

-With the `-d` or `--doc` option and a peg-special (or one of the exceptions mentioned above), show associated docs.
+With the `-d` or `--doc` option, show docs for specified peg special, or if none, of a randomly chosen one.

-With the `-x` or `--eg` option and a peg-special (or one of the exceptions mentioned above), show associated examples.
+With the `-x` or `--eg` option, show examples for specified peg special, or if none, of a randomly chosen one.

-With the `-q` or `--quiz` option, show a quiz question for a specified peg special, or if not specified, a random quiz question.
+With the `-q` or `--quiz` option, show quiz question for specified peg special, or if none, of a randonly chosen one.

 With no arguments, lists all peg specials.

-Be careful to quote shortnames (e.g. *, ->, >, <-) appropriately
+Be careful to quote shortnames (e.g. *, ->, >, <-, etc.)
-so the shell doesn't process them in an undesired fashion.
+appropriately so the shell doesn't process them in an undesired fashion.
 ```